microsoft/frontend-bootcamp/step2-08/README.md

 # Exercise

+If you don't already have the app running, start it by running `npm start` from the root of the `frontend-bootcamp` folder.
+Click the "exercise" link under day 2 step 8 to see results.

 > Hint!
 This section is tricky, so all the solution is inside "demo" as usual.
 Feel free to copy & paste if you get stuck!!

 1. open up `exercise/src/reducers/index.ts`